jepemo/miko-manifest/DOCS.md

 A: Remote fetch strategy is implementation-dependent; plan for network access on first validation run.

 **Q: Can I skip output validation in CI?**
-A: Not recommended, but you can omit the `validate` step or use `--skip-schema-validation` for speed.
+A: Not recommended, but you can omit the `validate` step or use `--skip-schema-validation` flag on the `validate` command for speed.

 ---